aredn/documentation/arednServicesGuide/chat_programs.rst

 The *Mattermost Team Edition* is an open source platform that supports mobile and desktop messaging apps.
 It provides one-to-one and group messaging, file sharing, and message history with search capabilities.
 It is often described as an open source alternative to the commercial *Slack* communication tool.

-Mattermost provides one-to-one communication as well as group meeting sessions, and @mentions are supported.
-Channels are available for organizing conversations and they can be topic-based, group-based, or event-based.
+Mattermost supports @mentions, and channels are available for organizing conversations which can be topic-based, group-based, or event-based.
 Notifications indicate user presence and activity.
 File sharing is provided for PDF and text files, as well as audio, video, and image files.
 For additional information about Mattermost, visit this link: `Mattermost <https://mattermost.com/>`_

 Matrix - Synapse
 ----------------